 1.3.9 We have chosen to allocate strategic sites in this document.
 Because of the constrained opportunities for development in the Borough, it is much clearer to specific sites rather than simply 'broad locations'.
 It is unlikely that a further document will be produced dealing with other sites in the Borough.
 The vast majority of these additional sites are very small and allocation would therefore not be necessary.
-Development on such sites would be assessed on its own merits taking into account the relevant planning policies

-1.3.10 We have also chosen to include development management policies that are used to determine planning applications.
-This is unusual.
-This was the original intention when consultation started on the Core Strategy in 2004.
-We have returned to this approach because of the number of detailed policies in the UDP that are no longer aligned with the strategic direction of the Core Strategy.
+Development on such sites would be assessed on its own merits taking into account the relevant planning policies returned to this approach because of the number of detailed policies in the UDP that are no longer aligned with the strategic direction of the Core Strategy.
 It was not appropriate to have a policy vacuum.
 We therefore took the view that, for our residents, it was more user friendly for all development management topics to be included to a similar level of detail.
 The vast majority of UDP policies are therefore replaced, although some of the very detailed policies remain awaiting subsequent Supplementary Planning Documents, which has lead the Council to include Development Management Policies within the Core Strategy.